CSE-583-Nitrogenous-Fate/Nitrogenous-Fate-Project/README.md

 # _**NitrogenousFate**_
 ---

-The Nitrogenous Fate Software is a tool that `normalizes data` to minimize the effects of obscuring variation and `quantifies metabolite production` rates in the environment.
+The Nitrogenous Fate Software is a tool that `normalizes data` to minimize the effects of obscuring variation, `quantifies metabolite production` rates in the environment, and then handles `data visualization` for the user.
 It uses metabolite data of isotopically-labeled molecules (`Nitrite, Ammonia, and Urea`) through incubations from samples in the equatorial Pacific to show pathways of nitrogen within communities through simple `data visualization`.
 The current version is 0.1.

 ### Historical background
 ---